Pharmacy Technician- Transitions of Care duties may include:

 - Assist with problem solving and process improvements relevant to the program

-- Perform other duties and projects as assigned by supervisor to facilitate safe and efficient medication-related transitions of care
+- Other duties and projects as assigned by supervisor to facilitate safe and efficient medication-related transitions of care

 Licensure & Certification